Kolad2310/Kolad2310/README.md

         for sheet in wb.sheets:
             used = sheet.used_range
-            if used is not None:
+            if used is None:
+                continue

+            # Copy the range
+            used.copy()

-                # ✅ Values only, formats untouched
+            # 1️⃣ Paste formats
+            used.paste(paste="formats")

+            # 2️⃣ Paste values
-                used.options(formulas=False).value = used.value
+            used.value = used.value

         wb.save(tgt_path)
         wb.close()

 app.quit()

-print("✅ Value versions saved with formatting preserved")
+print("✅ Value versions created with formatting preserved")